-Well, here’s a fun little family update…last year Adalia and BEN! decided to move to the US.
-They hoped to be here by Christmas 2022…but then Adalia got an incredible job offer she couldn’t refuse, so with less than a month’s notice she and the boys arrived at our house.
+Well, here’s a fun family update…last year Iris and BEN! decided to move to the US.
+They hoped to be here by Christmas 2022…but then Iris got an incredible job offer she couldn’t refuse, so with less than a month’s notice she and the boys arrived at our house.
 BEN! will follow after he gets everything back home sorted out and sold.

 Chuck and I are thrilled to be making up for the 4 1/2 years of hands-on grandparenting we have missed out on.

 So, you will be seeing the boys on my feed and blog, as we enjoy activities together…but I won’t be sharing anything personal about them, per their parents’ request.

 And that, my friends, leads me to the topic of this long-overdue post…It’s not you, it’s them.

 *This post contains affiliate links that help support my website.*

 Earlier this week I spent a delightful day with my grandsons, ages two and four.
 I love these ages.
 Kids can talk, and play, and are so full of wonder and curiosity.
 At the peak of raising my own pack of little ones, I have five kids ages three and under.
 Like most moms, I struggled to keep up with laundry, get dinner on the table (not to mention breakfast, lunch, and snacks), clean the house, teach my kids to clean and do chores, homeschool, read books, and go to the park.
 It seemed like I could never find a balance.
 Dinner on the table?
 Great!
 Just don’t expect clean towels.